Sunday, July 2, 2017

 The Walls & Ceiling:

-The ceiling and the wall to the left are lighter shades.
-Yes, you can paint a ceiling a dark color and make it work, however in the case of this space, it wasn't wise.
-Primarily because the room is small, and you're already putting darker colors on two walls.
+Yes, you can paint a ceiling a dark color and make it work.
+However, a dark ceiling can be challenging when a room is small, and you're already putting darker colors on two walls.

 The Wall Unit, Bed and Desk:

-By putting color only on the front of the cabinet, and leaving the rest white, you get storage and color without over-powering the space.
+By putting color only on the front of the cabinet and leaving the rest white, you get storage and color without overpowering the space.

 The Room's Accessories: